chromealex/ecs/Docs/Manual-Deterministic.md

 ### If you are Fixed-Point Math fan

-In ME.ECS has FPVector2, FPVector3, FPQuaternion, pfloat and FPMath implementations.
+ME.ECS has FPVector2, FPVector3, FPQuaternion, pfloat and FPMath implementations.
 If you really need to use fixed-point math you can use any of these structs.

+### Burst

+Now is 2021 and we currently have no Burst deterministic functions.
+So in burst you can use Fixed-Point Math to be sure all calculations are identical on all platforms.

 [![](Footer.png)](/../../#glossary)